Hawaii hotspot: Magma

 A lava fountain at Pu'u 'O'o, a volcanic cone on the flank of Kilauea.
 Kilauea is one of the most active volcanoes in the world and erupted nearly continuously from 3 January 1983 to April 2018.

-The composition of the volcanoes' magma has changed significantly according to analysis of the strontium–niobium–palladium elemental ratios.
+The composition of the volcanoes' magma has changed significantly according to analysis of the strontium–neodymium–lead isotope ratios.
 The Emperor Seamounts were active for at least 46 million years, with the oldest lava dated to the Cretaceous Period, followed by another 39 million years of activity along the Hawaiian segment of the chain, totaling 85 million years.
 Data demonstrate vertical variability in the amount of strontium present in both the alkalic (early stages) and tholeiitic (later stages) lavas.
 The systematic increase slows drastically at the time of the bend.

 Almost all magma created by the hotspot is igneous basalt; the volcanoes are constructed almost entirely of this or the similar in composition but coarser-grained gabbro and diabase.
 Other igneous rocks such as nephelinite are present in small quantities; these occur often on the older volcanoes, most prominently Detroit Seamount.
 Most eruptions are runny because basaltic magma is less viscous than magmas characteristic of more explosive eruptions such as the andesitic magmas that produce spectacular and dangerous eruptions around Pacific Basin margins.
 Volcanoes fall into several eruptive categories.
 Hawaiian volcanoes are called "Hawaiian-type".
 Hawaiian lava spills out of craters and forms long streams of glowing molten rock, flowing down the slope, covering acres of land and replacing ocean with new land.